flnx/wheredoigo/server/server-docs.md

 ### PUT /user/avatar

+Upload user avatar:

-**avatarUrl** (file) - The avatar image file to be uploaded.
+1. **avatarUrl** (file) - The avatar image file to be uploaded.

-The server will interpret the file with the name 'avatarUrl'
+2. The server will interpret the file with the name **avatarUrl**

-The old avatar will be automatically deleted after the new one is uploaded
+3. The old avatar will be automatically deleted after the new one is uploaded

 Example: